p-harting/pomodle/README.md

 These tests aimed to verify that text elements across the website maintain sufficient contrast against their respective backgrounds, thus ensuring readability and usability for individuals with visual impairments.
 ### Bugs
 - [✔] Pomodoro timer starting relax interval twice after being paused
+- [ ] Fontawesome icons sometimes take a long time to load
 ## Deployment
 ### Deployment to GitHub Pages
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)